 (5) If a CSEA has sent a Uniform Interstate Family Support Act petition to a child support agency in a responding state requesting enforcement of a support order, as described in rule 5101:12-70-05.5 of the Administrative Code, and the child support agency in the responding state has placed a lien on personal or real property owned by the obligor, the CSEA may request that the child support agency in the responding state execute on the lien using the applicable laws of the responding state.

-(6) If a CSEA has sent an OMB 0970-0153,"Notice of Lien," to another state and the other state has placed a lien on personal or real property owned by the obligor, the CSEA may request that the other state execute on the lien using the applicable laws of that state.
+(6) If a CSEA has sent an OMB 0970-0153, "Notice of Lien," to another state and the other state has placed a lien on personal or real property owned by the obligor, the CSEA may request that the other state execute on the lien using the applicable laws of that state.
+This form may be accessed on the internet at the following website address:

 A sale of real or personal property extinguishes the lien associated with the property pursuant to section 3123.75 of the Revised Code